 The first one that comes to mind is The Nightmare Before Christmas (which CAN be a little spooky for the little ones).
 And yes it will be hard not to sing along as you watch this one!

 Toy Story of Terror is a fun little short that had us all interested.
 I don’t know about you but I never get tired of this gang!
+And don’t forget the snacks!
+Make these Mickey Mouse pumpkin cookies to go along with your not-so-scary movie night!

 For the bigger kids, Hocus Pocus and Maleficent might impress.
 And if you happen to be at Walt Disney World in the fall, you won’t want to miss a special screening of Return to Sleepy Hollow at Fort Wilderness.